Living the Prescription

 About Terence Nicholson

-Terence Nicholson is a born Washingtonian and a longtime native of Anacostia.
+Terence is a born Washingtonian and a longtime native of Anacostia.
 A graduate of the Corcoran School of Art, he was a recipient of the Rosenbaum Memorial Scholarship Award.
 Terence has exhibited in three East of the River Art Exhibitions, and his solo show, “Intro-Circumspective” at Willow Street Gallery in D.C. received critical acclaim.
 He served as Curator for Honfleur Gallery and Art Director of Anacostia Arts Center.
 He currently works as an Exhibit Specialist at the Hirshhorn Museum and Sculpture Garden and Katzen Museum of Art in Washington D.C.

 About Lisa Brown

-Lisa Brown, raised between Washington, D.C. and Compton.
+Lisa Brown, was raised between Washington, D.C. and Compton.
 Her journey as an artist began early, driven by a deep passion for analog photography and darkroom printing.
 Drawing inspiration from her grandfather's captivating street photography, Lisa's artistic trajectory has been guided by a commitment to capturing the essence of life through her lens.
 Current graduate, MFA in Community Arts at Maryland Institute College of Art, Lisa's academic path reflects her dedication to integrating art with community engagement.
 She was recently awarded the Sidney Lake ilead award from President Cecilia McCormick.

 About Anacostia Arts Center